kenlasko/k8s/README.md

 # Introduction
 This is the Git repository that contains all the configuration for my home-based Kubernetes cluster.
 The cluster is used to host a number of self-hosted services mostly focused on movies and TV along with all the supporting software.
+This repository is fully gitops-optimized and is managed by [ArgoCD](https://argoproj.github.io/).

-This cluster is built on Sidero Lab's [Talos OS](https://github.com/siderolabs/talos) using on-prem [Omni](https://github.com/siderolabs/omni) for cluster management.
+This cluster is built on Sidero Lab's [Talos OS](https://github.com/siderolabs/talos) using on-prem [Omni](https://github.com/siderolabs/omni) for low-level cluster management.

-My cluster runs on 6 mini-PCs named NUC1 through to NUC6.
+My cluster runs on 6 mini-PCs named `NUC1` through to `NUC6`.
 NUC1-NUC3 are used as control-plane nodes, while NUC4-NUC6 are workers.
-While this repo can be used for any environment, some workloads require hardware that is specific to certain named nodes.
+While this repo can be used for any environment, some workloads require (or benefit from) hardware that is specific to certain named nodes.
 The manifests are configured for this.
 For example:
-* [Plex](/manifests/media-apps/plex) requires nodes with Intel GPUs for efficient transcoding.
+* [Plex](/manifests/media-apps/plex) works best on nodes with Intel GPUs for efficient transcoding.
 NUC5 and NUC6 have the N100 processor, which is best for transcoding, but can run on NUC3 or NUC4 which run the older N95 if necessary.
 * [Home Assistant](/manifests/homeops/homeassist) requires access to USB-attached resources such as Zigbee/Z-Wave controllers and a UPS monitor.
 Obviously, these are plugged into one node, which the pods require access to (currently NUC4).
 * [MariaDB](/manifests/database/mariadb) requires local storage, which is available on NUC4-NUC6.
 * [Longhorn](/manifests/system/longhorn) is configured to only run on NUC4-NUC6 in order to keep workloads off the control-plane nodes

 ## Related Repositories
 Links to my other repositories mentioned or used in this repo:
+- [K8s Bootstrap](https://github.com/kenlasko/k8s-bootstrap): Bootstraps Kubernetes clusters with essential apps using Terraform/OpenTofu
 - [NetbootXYZ](https://github.com/kenlasko/docker-rpi1/tree/main/netbootxyz): Simplified PXE boot setup for Omni-managed Talos nodes.
-- [K8s Bootstrap](https://github.com/kenlasko/k8s-bootstrap): Bootstraps Kubernetes clusters with essential apps using Terraform/OpenTofu
 - [NixOS](https://github.com/kenlasko/nixos-wsl): A declarative OS modified to support my Kubernetes cluster
 - [Omni](https://github.com/kenlasko/omni): Creates and manages the Kubernetes clusters.

 ## Folder structure
 The relevent folders are laid out in the following manner:
-- [argocd-apps](/argocd-apps): where all the ArgoCD applications reside.
+- [argocd-apps](/argocd-apps): where all the ArgoCD application definitions reside.
+This basically tells ArgoCD where to find the relevant manifests for each application.
 Broken down by type (app, database, system etc).
 The ArgoCD applications reference manifests stored in the [manifests](/manifests) folder.
 - [docs](/docs): documents
 - [manifests](/manifests): all the manifests used by each application.
 Broken down by type (app, database, system etc) then by name.
 Used by [ArgoCD applications](/argocd-apps).
-- [helm](/helm): where I keep my universal Helm chart for most non-Helm based applications
+- [helm](/helm/baseline): where I keep my universal Helm chart for most non-Helm based applications
 - [scripts](/scripts): a mish-mash of scripts used for various purposes

 ## Software Updates